 The University is exposed to market price risk, the risk that the value of a financial instrument will fluctuate as a result of changes in market prices, whether those changes are caused by factors specific to the individual security, its issuer or general market factors affecting all securities.
-To manage this risk, the University has established an investment policy with a target asset mix that is diversified by asset class with individual issuer limits and is designed to achieve a long-term rate of return that in real terms equals or exceeds total endowment expenditures with an acceptable level of risk.
+To manage this risk, the University has established an investment policy with a target asset mix that is diversified by asset class with individual issuer limits and is designed to achieve a long-term rate of return with an acceptable level of risk.

-The following details the University's portfolio sensitivity to a 10.5% increase or decrease in the market prices.
+The following details the University's portfolio sensitivity to a 11.1% increase or decrease in the market prices.
 The sensitivity rate is determined using the historical annualized standard deviation for the portfolio investments over a four year period.
-At March 31, 2021, if market prices had a 10.5% (2020 - 9.5%) increase or decrease with all other variables held constant, the increase or decrease in accumulated remeasurement gains and losses, unrestricted net assets, and endowment net assets for the year would have totalled \$211,267 (2020 - \$173,388).
+At March 31, 2022, if market prices had a 11.1% (2021 - 10.5%) increase or decrease with all other variables held constant, the increase or decrease in accumulated remeasurement gains and losses, unrestricted net assets, and endowment net assets for the year would have totalled \$232,001 (2021 - \$211,267).